Your Easy Guide to Understanding MEP Infrastructure Works in Projects

 2- Mechanical networks:

-Now we will talk about the mechanical services/systems which can be found in Infra works.
+Now we will discuss the mechanical services and systems available in Infra Works.

 You can say this is the most important network of the MEP systems in Infra works.

-The main reason is this network’s installation depends on the slope of its pipes/lines.
+The main reason is that this network’s installation depends on the slope of its pipes/lines.

-As the most less slope of the line will be the farthest point of the main sewage line.
+The line’s least slope will correspond to the farthest point along the main sewage line.

 Let us assume the slope of the main drainage line will be 0.5 CM for each one-meter length of the pipe, so if the size of your project is huge, for example, the length of the main drainage line is around 2 KM = 2000 M for the main drainage pipe, that means the slope of this pipe from its start to end will be 1000 CM = 10 M.